 Haruomi Hosono’s works have gained in popularity over recent years.
 This album (花に水 in Japanese) was commissioned by Muji, a Japan-based house goods chain, to play as background music in the stores.
 A cassette reissue finally dropped in 2020.

 This self-released album was only dropped on cassette and only 33 copies were made.

 The legitimacy of All Lights Fucked is still being debated due to its mysterious nature and the fact that none of the band members claim to own a copy.
 It also doesn’t appear to exist anywhere online.

 Floral Shoppe is the perfect example of a recent release with a limited number of copies (100, to be exact) that leads to a hot resale market.

-Originally dropped digitally in 2011, the first time this vaporwave album came to a physical format was with this 2012 cassette.
-It has since been reissued, but the original run is obviously the most craved.
+Originally dropped digitally in 2011, the 2012 cassette version was the first time this vaporwave album was released on a physical format.
+It has since been reissued, but the original run is obviously the most collectible.
 Beware of bootlegs.
 We’ve blocked the sale of some in the Marketplace, but you can still see them in the Database.